dylanlrrb/Please-Contain-Yourself/README.md

 >
 >The time commitment for this tutorial from start to finish  is about 3 hours.
 Feel free to tackle it in chunks.
 I do not, however, suggest jumping around the tutorial, the modules build off each other and you're gonna have a bad time if you jump around.
 >
->This tutorial is given from the perspective of a Mac user who also has never installed Docker on thier machine.
+>This tutorial is given from the perspective of a Mac user who also has never installed Docker on their machine.
 We will be working in the terminal A LOT so there might be some quirky little differences in the terminal commands and installation between Mac and Windows.
 It might take a little more effort on a Window user's part to find functional equivalents to the steps laid out.

 ---